 The program will pay a stipend to the student, but will not fund supplies, which must be provided by the sponsor.
 Students should discuss the project with the mentor.
 (Usually only one student will be allowed to work with each mentor.)

-Beginning 2021 there will be two options for 1st Year Medical students to apply to the Medical Student Research Program.
+Beginning 2023 1st Year Medical students will need to submit a research proposal to apply to the Medical Student Research Program.
 All must include the Student Information Sheet located below.

 - 2-3 pages